 Ensure that your Oracle database meets requirements, that you have the necessary credentials, and that you complete any necessary cleanup or other preparation before upgrading vCenter Server.

 Verify that you have confirmed basic upgrade interoperability before preparing your Oracle database for upgrading vCenter Server.
-See vCenter Server for Windows Database Requirements and vCenter Server Appliance Database Requirements.
+See Database Requirements for vCenter Server on Windows.

 Verify that you have backed up your database.
 For information about backing up the vCenter Server database, see the Oracle documentation.

 To set database permissions correctly, see Database Permission Requirements for vCenter Server

 - Verify that your database meets the upgrade requirements.
 If necessary, upgrade the database to a supported version.